demimonde/exif2css/README.md

 ## Usage

-You can either require this module in Node.js, or download the compiled file from _dist_ folder and insert it on your webpage.
+The module can be either required in _Node.JS_, or downloaded as the compiled file from the _dist_ folder and inserted on the webpage.

 ### As a _Node_ module: